 Let $(L_1, R_1, V_1), \ldots, (L_n, R_n, V_n)$ denote the left-truncated and interval-censored data.
-Note that $[L_i, R_i] \subset [V_i, \infty]$, i.e. $V_i \leq L_i$.
+Note that $[L_i, R_i] \subset [V_i, \infty]$ , i.e. $V_i \leq L_i$ .
 The nonparametric maximum likelihood estimator (NPMLE) of F can be obtained by using EM algorithm of Turnbull (1976).
 When there is no truncation, the asymptotic properties of the NPMLE have been derived for intervalcensored data.
-Groeneboom and Wellner (1992) proposed an iterative convex minorant algorithm to calculate the NPMLE and proved the uniform consistency of the NPMLE when F is continuous and the joint distribution function of (L, R) is absolutely continuous.
-If (L, R) is assumed discrete, the NPMLE has the usual \sqrt{n} convergence rate and a normal limiting distribution (Yu et al. (1998a, b)).
-However, if (L, R) is continuous, the NPMLE converges slower than \sqrt{n} to a non-Gaussian limiting distribution (see Groeneboom and Wellner (1992), Shick and Yu (2000), van der Vaart and Wellner (2000), Song (2004)).
-Although asymptotic properties of the NPMLE have been derived for the interval-censored data without truncation much less is known about the large sample properties of the NPMLE if both interval censoring and truncation are present.
+Groeneboom and Wellner (1992) proposed an iterative convex minorant algorithm to calculate the NPMLE and proved the uniform consistency of the NPMLE when F is continuous and the joint distribution function of $(L_i^, R_i^)$ is absolutely continuous.
+If $(L_i^, R_i^)$ is continuous, the NPMLE converges slower than $\sqrt{n}$ to a non-Gaussian limiting distribution (see Groeneboom and Wellner (1992), Shick and Yu (2000), van der Vaart and Wellner (2000), Song (2004)).
+Although asymptotic properties of the NPMLE have been derived for the interval-censored data without truncation, much less is known about the large sample properties of the NPMLE if both interval censoring and truncation are present.
 Pan and Chappell (1999) showed that the NPMLE is inconsistent when data is subject to case 1 interval censoring and left truncation.
 Under the assumption of monotonic hazard function, Pan et al. (1998) showed the consistency of the NPMLE when data is subject to left truncation and interval censoring.

-In Section 2, based on an integral equation, we propose a self-consistent estimator (SCE) of survival function of T_i^ .
+In Section 2, based on an integral equation, we propose a self-consistent estimator (SCE) of survival function of $T_i^$ .
 We show that the NPMLE is a solution of the proposed integral equation.
-Under some conditions, we show the consistency of the SCE.
+We discuss the consistency of the SCE.
 In Section 3, a simulation study is conducted to compare the performance between the SCE and NPMLE.